 This must be one of my favourite foods EVER.

-If someone had ever told me that a smoothie with raw green pepper, raw tomatoes, raw cucumber and a little bit of raw garlic together with dash of olive oil and a pinch of salt could taste addictively amazing I would have said «yuck, no way»!! .
+If someone had ever told me that a smoothie with raw green pepper, raw tomatoes, raw cucumber and a little bit of raw garlic together with a dash of olive oil and a pinch of salt could taste addictively amazing I would have said «yuck, no way!!» .

 Well, for the real gazpacho recipe one would also have to add some previously soaked in water bread, vinegar and tons more water to it and have it chilled for at least two hours prior to serving, and serve it with ice cubicles on it to keep it cold out of the fridge.
 But I’m no fan of either of those ingredients, so I just make my own version of it which has pretty much the consistency of a salmorejo but with all the ingredients of a Gazpacho.
 Hence the name.
 Since I’m probably the only one who has it this way, I labelled it «Gaz-l-ejo».